KelvCodes/-Smart-Neighborhood-Watch-/README.md

 - ✅ **🗺️ Interactive Incident Map** – Displays all incidents on a visual map.
 - ✅ **🔔 Push Notifications** – Sends alerts to nearby users.
 - ✅ **✅ Safety Check-In** – Users can mark themselves as safe.
+- ✅ **📱 Fully Responsive UI** – Works seamlessly on mobile, tablet, and desktop.